 Guidance for staff on student administration and support

-The Examiner Appointments and Payments (EAP) system streamlines and automates examiner appointments and payments processes for undergraduate and taught graduate degrees.
+The Examiner Appointments and Payments (EAP) system is an online tool for the administration of examiner appointments and payments processes for undergraduate and taught graduate degrees.

-The Examinations and Assessments (E&A) staff website (previously known as the E&A handbook) provides information and guidance on examiner appointments and payments processes.
+The Examinations and Assessments (E&A) staff website provides information and guidance on examiner appointments and payments processes, including references to relevant policies and regulations.

 Support and information for users is available from the tabs below.